Major iPMI study: Employers fail to meet employee needs for health support in the workplace - Health Insurance & Protection

-A major gulf between how employers view the health and wellness support they offer and the perceptions of employees could have a significant impact on productivity, according to new research from Aetna International, a leading global health benefits provider.
+A major gulf between how employers view the health and wellness support they offer and the perceptions of employees could have a significant impact on productivity, according to new research from Aetna International, the global health benefits provider.

 The findings are revealed in the first of two new Business of health 2020 reports, Tackling polarised perceptions of corporate health and wellness, which investigates the opinions and experiences of 5,000 HR Directors and employees in the USA, UK, UAE and Singapore.
 The report was commissioned to analyse the changing needs of global employees and employers, focusing on individual mental and physical health priorities, and the impact this has on businesses.